QueueClassic/queue_classic/readme.md

 > __Magic__ I find disdain for methods on my objects that have nothing to do with the purpose of the object.
 Methods like "should" and "delay" are quite distasteful and obscure what is actually going on.
 If you use TestUnit for this reason, you might like Queue Classic.
-Anyway, I think the fundamental concept of a message queue is not that difficult to grasp; therefore, I have taken the time to make Queue Classic as transparent as possilbe.
+Anyway, I think the fundamental concept of a message queue is not that difficult to grasp; therefore, I have taken the time to make Queue Classic as transparent as possible.

 > __Footprint__ You don't need ActiveRecord or any other ORM to find the head or add to the tail.
 Take a look at the DurableArray class to see the SQL Classic Queue employees.

 Why doesn't your queue retry failed jobs?

 > I believe the Class method should handle any sort of exception.
 Also, I think that the model you are working on should know about it's state.
 For instance, if you are creating jobs for the emailing of newsletters; put a emailed_at column on your newsletter model